Alexxxunchained/QBX-MS-Radio/README.md

+For the record this idea is from the post: https://discord.com/channels/1012753553418354748/1329234827270160445 by oskydoki Respect for him and remeber to check post above for better version of radio.
+Peace out

 📱# QBX-MS-Radio
 Brand new design of radio script, no more big AF picture of radio, instead of a modern smooth channel list